 Solar facilities are seen but not heard, and require very little maintenance.
-While a solar facility would change the viewshed, it would not increase noise or traffic for adjacent property owners.
+While a solar facility will change the viewshed, it will not increase noise or traffic for adjacent property owners.

-- What equipment would be needed to generate solar power, aside from the panels themselves?
+- What equipment will be needed to generate solar power, aside from the panels themselves?